 Resource allocation can be achieved either via UI or by modifying the property file.

-- Select the Resource Allocation link in the Control column of the organization in the organization table.
+- Select the Resource Allocation link of the organization in the Control column of the organization table.
 The Resource Allocation dialog appears.

 - Configure the settings as required.